 California water-rights holders are required by state law to measure and report the water they divert from surface streams.
-For people who wish to take the water measurements themselves, the University of California Cooperative Extension is offering training to receive certification in Redding and Woodland.
+For people who wish to take the water measurements themselves, the University of California Cooperative Extension is offering in-person training to receive certification on Nov.
+6 in Davis.

 - clarify reporting requirements for ranches.

 - understand what meters are appropriate for different situations.

 - learn how to determine measurement equipment accuracy.